openedx/course-discovery/README.rst

 Overview
 --------

-As a standard django application :module:`course_discovery.views` is a useful entry point, as it defines the APIs that this service will support.
+As a standard django application :module:`course_catalog.views` is a useful entry point, as it defines the APIs that this service will support.

 Documentation
 -------------

-The docs for Course Discovery Service will be on Read the Docs:  https://open-edx-course-catalog.readthedocs.org.
+The docs for Course catalog Service will be on Read the Docs:  https://open-edx-course-catalog.readthedocs.org.

 License
 -------